falcosecurity/falco-website/content/en/blog/community-survey-2023/index.md

 ## Community support

 The survey measured the quality of community support for Falco on a scale of 1-5, with an average rating of 4.2, indicating that the majority of respondents found it very helpful.
-This positive feedback reflects the strength of the Falco community's willingness to provide support to new members, highlighting the essential role of community support in the success of open-source projects.
+This positive feedback reflects the strength of the Falco community's willingness to provide support to new members, highlighting the essential role of community support in the success of open source projects.
 A small number of respondents rated Falco's community support as not helpful, with others rating it as somewhat helpful or neutral.
 Overall, the survey results suggest that the Falco community is a valuable resource for those seeking support and guidance.

 **11. On a scale of 1 - 5, how would you rate Falco’s community support?**